UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 ### Commit your update

 Don't forget to commit and push your changes to your forked repo ready for the contribution!
+Please make sure you have setup Git to sign your commits with a method that GitHub can verify.
+GitHub provides [instructions on setting up commit signing](https://docs.github.com/en/authentication/managing-commit-signature-verification).
+The repository rules require a fully signed commit history when merging a pull request into the main branch, so you will not be able to merge the resulting PR if any commits are unsigned.

 ## Pull Requests